Qiskit/documentation/README.md

 - For the latest release, run `npm run gen-api -- -p <pkg-name> -v <version>`, e.g., `npm run gen-api -- -p qiskit -v 2.3.2`.

 2. If it's Qiskit SDK, repeat the above command, but use `-p qiskit-c` instead of `-p qiskit`.
 3. Save the commit and open a pull request.
+   - Add the commands that you ran to the PR description.
-Look for any weirdness in the diff, such as if files are unexpectedly deleted.
+   - Look for any weirdness in the diff, such as if files are unexpectedly deleted.

 ### Final steps for the rc1 release